Guide to Lasting Power of Attorney

 Can an LPA be made by more than two people?

-No, each individual has to make a single LPA.
+No, each individual has to make their own LPA.

 How old do I need to be before I can make an LPA?

 You need to be at least 18.
-There is no upward age.
+There is no other age restrictions.

 I have an LPA.
 I wish to make a second one.
 Will the second one replace the first one?